Satoshi Furukawa: Spaceflight experience

 Furukawa was assigned as a flight engineer to the International Space Station Expedition 28/29 long duration missions.
 The Soyuz TMA-02M spacecraft carrying Furukawa, cosmonaut Sergey Volkov and NASA astronaut Michael Fossum lifted off from the Baikonour Cosmodrome on 7 June 2011.
 Carrying the same crew, Soyuz TMA-02M undocked from the ISS at 11:00 pm UTC on 21 November 2011.
 The spacecraft soft-landed safely—albeit on its side—in Kazakhstan at 2:26 am UTC on 22 November.

+In 2023-2024, he completed a second long-duration flight to the ISS as a mission specialist on Expedition 69/70, lifting off on the Crew-7 mission of a SpaceX Crew Dragon on 26 August 2023 from NASA’s Kennedy Space Center in Florida and returning to Earth on 12 March 2024.

+Controversies

+In 2016 and 2017, Furukawa was overseeing a two-week-long spaceflight analog mission in Tsukuba, a city northeast of Tokyo.
+40 participants were confined to closed environments to simulate what astronauts experience during spaceflight, and their stress levels and mental well-being were to be assessed by two researchers.
+The researchers fabricated research data, compiling psychological assessments without actually conducting interviews and rewriting participant diagnoses.
+They also claimed that three researchers had conducted the interviews when there were only two.
+In November 2020, JAXA began investigating the research results and subsequently suspended the 190 million yen ($1.4 million) experiment.
+Furukawa was officially reprimanded by JAXA due to his role as project supervisor.
+However, since he was not personally involved in fabricating the data, Furukawa was allowed to remain on the current ISS mission in 2023.

 Personal

 Furukawa was born in Yokohama, Kanagawa, Japan.
-He enjoys baseball, bowling, music and traveling.
+He enjoys baseball, bowling, music, and traveling.
 He is married and has two children.